 Tgbe editor: Modify the following sentence in subclause 9.4.2.5.1 General as follows (#17528):

-Each bit in the traffic indication virtual bitmap corresponds to traffic buffered for a specific neighbor peer mesh STA within the MBSS that the mesh STA is prepared to deliver1,
+Each bit in the traffic indication virtual bitmap corresponds to traffic buffered:

+for a specific neighbor peer mesh STA within the MBSS that the mesh STA is prepared to deliver1,

 or for a STA that is not affiliated with an MLD within the BSS that the AP is prepared to deliver at the time the Beacon frame is transmitted,

 or for a non- AP MLD that APs affiliated with the AP MLD are prepared to deliver at the time the Beacon frame is transmitted.

 Tgbe editor: Modify the following subbulets in subclause 9.4.2.5.1 General as follows:

-If all STAs affiliated with non-AP MLD are not using APSD and any individually addressed MSDUs/MMPDUs for that non-AP MLD are buffered, then bit number N in the traffic indication virtual bitmap is 1 (see NOTE below).
+If all STAs affiliated with non-AP MLD are not using APSD and any individually addressed MSDUs/MMPDUs for that non-AP MLD are buffered, then bit number N in the traffic indication virtual bitmap is 1(#17905).

-If all STAs affiliated with non-AP MLD are using APSD and any individually addressed MSDUs/ MMPDUs for that non-AP MLD are buffered in at least one nondelivery-enabled AC (if there exists at least one nondelivery-enabled AC in each of the affiliated STAs), then bit number N in the traffic indication virtual bitmap is 1 (see NOTE below).
+If all STAs affiliated with non-AP MLD are using APSD and any individually addressed MSDUs/ MMPDUs for that non-AP MLD are buffered in at least one nondelivery-enabled AC (if there exists at least one nondelivery-enabled AC in each of the affiliated STAs), then bit number N in the traffic indication virtual bitmap is 1(#17905).

-If all STAs affiliated with non-AP MLD are using APSD whereas all ACs are delivery-enabled per each affiliated STA and any individually addressed MSDUs/ MMPDUs for that non-AP MLD are buffered in any AC, then bit number N in the traffic indication virtual bitmap is 1. (see NOTE below)
+If all STAs affiliated with non-AP MLD are using APSD whereas all ACs are delivery-enabled per each affiliated STA and any individually addressed MSDUs/ MMPDUs for that non-AP MLD are buffered in any AC, then bit number N in the traffic indication virtual bitmap is 1. (#17905)

+Otherwise, bit number N in the traffic indication virtual bitmap is 0. (#18082)

 NOTE—The existence of individually addressed MSDUs/MMPDUs buffered for that non-AP MLD is based on the rules defined in 35.3.12.4 (Traffic indication).

-Otherwise, bit number N in the traffic indication virtual bitmap is 0.
+(#18082)

 9.4.2.22 Quiet element